 A small mouse rediscovered on a volcano that erupted 30 years ago provides hope for wildlife conservation in the Philippines.

 In June 1991, Mount Pinatubo, a volcanic peak on the Philippine Island of Luzon, literally blew its top.
 It was the second-most powerful volcanic eruption of the 20th century, ten times stronger than Mount Saint Helens, and its effects were devastating.
-Lava and ash spewed into the surrounding environment in the Zambales Mountains, pooling in layers up to 600 feet thick in the valleys.
+Lava and ash spewed into the surrounding environment in the Zambales Mountains, pooling in layers up to 600 feet (180 meters) thick in the valleys.

 Following the eruption, powerful typhoons and monsoon rains triggered landslides and ash flows that continued for many months.
 Eight hundred people lost their lives, and the lush forests that covered the mountain prior to the eruption were destroyed or severely damaged.